microstudi/mailq-monitor/README.md

 # Postfix queue monitor

+> This mod adds the ability to use [Telegram](https://telegram.org) to send messages instead of SMS.

 If you host several Wordpress websites, there's a great deal of possibility that one of them might be compromised and become a SPAM sender.
 SPAM is usually rejected by the recipients so queue gets longer and longer.
 The script